SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 include the range modiﬁer for the distance you want the target to travel.
 (This is in addition to the modiﬁer to get to the target.)
 Use the accompanying chart to pick a level that contains your desired range.
-Add it to the manipulation’s diﬃculty.
+Add it to the manipulation’s difficulty.

 Duration
 Finally, decide how long the manipulation will last.
-Again, the accompanying chart can help you ﬁgure out the modiﬁer to the diﬃculty.
+Again, the accompanying chart can help you ﬁgure out the modiﬁer to the difficulty.
 Unless otherwise speciﬁed by the manipulation (or the gamemaster), a character may rely on a manipulation’s effect once per round.

 Manipulation Difﬁculty
-Once you have determined all of the aspects of the manipulation, add them together to get the diﬃculty for using it.
-The metaphysicist rolls the appropriate Metaphysics skill against this diﬃculty to determine success; see “Releasing the Manipulation” later in this chapter for
+Once you have determined all of the aspects of the manipulation, add them together to get the difficulty for using it.
+The metaphysicist rolls the appropriate Metaphysics skill against this difficulty to determine success; see "Releasing the Manipulation" later in this chapter for

 Design Time
 Metaphysical manipulations never require the character to spend